Shevet Metzada - Yom Hatzofe 2019

 Yom Hatzofe - a day full of exciting experiences, including challenging typical scouting activities, scout-stlye cooking, collaborative group assignments, fire ceremony (Tekes Esh) and scouts rank promotion ceremony.

-Yom Hatzofe will be held on Sunday 10/21/2018 in a camp located an hour and a half drive from the JCC.
+Yom Hatzofe will be held on Sunday 11/3/2019 in the Scout Camp at Alpine .